kodykoester/flightComputer/README.md

 ## Introduction <a name = "introduction"></a>
-This ongoing project serves as a showcase of my progression and capabilities in aerospace and software engineering.
-It demonstrates real-time embedded systems that manage critical tasks related to flight control, communication, and data analysis for unmanned aerial vehicles (UAVs).
+This project also highlights experience in systems engineering, BLE and WiFi communication, structure design and analysis, trajectory analysis, memory and power constraints, and system configuration management.
+The primary focus is on designing and developing real-time embedded software for flight computers, ground station communication and data processing.

 ## Key Features <a name = "features"></a>
 -Real-time flight control software.